Udumbara (Buddhism)

-Buddhist Symbolism
+Buddhist symbolism

 Flowers

 In some Buddhist texts, the flowers of the uḍumbara are enclosed within its fruit, as in all figs (see fig pollination and fig fruit).
-Because the flower is hidden inside the fruit, a legend developed to explain the absence (and supposed rarity) of the visual flower: in Buddhism, the flower was said to bloom only once every 3000 years and thus came to symbolize events of rare occurrence.
+Because the flower is hidden inside the fruit, a legend developed to explain the absence (and supposed rarity) of the visual flower: in Buddhism, the flower was said to bloom only once every 3000 years and thus came to symbolize events of rare occurrence, such as the advent of a wheel-turning king or a Buddha.
 In early medieval Japan and possibly elsewhere this flower is believed to be capable of saving the lives of those dying from disease.
 It is mentioned in the Heian Japanese classic Utsubo Monogatari.

 Allusions to this symbolism can be found in texts such as Theravada Buddhism's Uraga Sutta (Sn 1.1, v.
 5) and Mahayana Buddhism's Lotus Sutra, both described further below.

 A recent sighting of this flower in 2010 was reported by a Chinese nun, who could distinguish them from assuming it to be lacewing eggs because they omitted fragrance of sandalwood.